vishnushiri02/SARS-Cov2-Surveilance/notes/growth_rate_estimation.Methods to estimate R.md

 **Estimation of Reproduction number:**

 1. The total number of incident cases at timestep t given as $I_t$ is the sum of imported and local cases. $I_t=I_t^{local}+I_t^{imported}$.
 It is assumed that the local and imported cases can be distinguished by epidemiological investigations.
 So at each step $I_t^{local}, I_t^{imported}$ are observed.
-2. Following [[Anne Cori et al.,|growth_rate_estimation.ExtraResources#a-new-framework-and-software-to-estimate-time-varying-reproduction-numbers-during-epidemics---anne-cori]] $R_t$ is defined as ratio of number of new locally infected cases to the total infection potential across all the infected individual at time t.
+2. Following [[Anne Cori et al.,|growth_rate_estimation.Methods to estimate R#a-new-framework-and-software-to-estimate-time-varying-reproduction-numbers-during-epidemics---anne-cori]] $R_t$ is defined as ratio of number of new locally infected cases to the total infection potential across all the infected individual at time t.
 The total infectious potential is calculated as:
   $$$\\
   \wedge_t(w_s)=\sum_{s=1}^t(I_{t-s}^{Local}+I_{t-s}^{imported})w_s=\sum_{s=1}^tI_{t-s}w_s$$$
 3. The Equations are more similar to the equations in the Cori paper section but there are sampled serial interval distributions which are included to get the posterior probability of reproduction number